comicomi/git/README.md

   4. Choosing classifiers for building the prediction model and analysing the change of their performance with the change of the model parameters;
   5. Selecting the classifier with the best performance (determined by the value of F-measure and accuracy for the given classifier and model parameters);
   6. Application of the selected classifier to the given instance containing prediction relevant user data about the currently logged in user.

 Two Facebook applications were made during the realisation of this project:
-  * Facebook application for collecting the data needed for creation  of the training dataset (in phase 1.)
+  * Facebook application for collecting the data needed for creation  of the training dataset (in the first phase)
-  * Facebook application that provides currently logged in user to check weather his currently updated profile picture will be noticed by his friends (in phase 6.)
+  * Facebook application that provides currently logged in user to check weather his currently updated profile picture will be noticed by his friends (in the sixth phase)

 2. Dataset
 ==========